Skip to main content

 Why not vanilla Playwright?
 Low-level page.locator() requires precise selectors that break when the DOM changes.
-Fully agentic agent.act() is powerful but heavyweight for simple element selection. getLocatorsByAI() bridges the gap—giving you AI-assisted, self-healing locators that feel native to Playwright.
+On the other extreme, fully agentic agent.act() is powerful but heavyweight for simple element selection. getLocatorsByAI() bridges the gap—giving you AI-assisted, self-healing locators that feel native to Playwright.

 Built-in Autofix: The Key Advantage